Notdutra/githubissue/README.md

 <details>
 <summary><strong>🤔 Why virtual environment?</strong></summary>

-Modern Python installations (especially via Homebrew) prevent system-wide package installation to avoid conflicts.
-A virtual environment creates an isolated Python environment just for this project.
+Modern Python installations often prevent system-wide package installation to avoid conflicts and protect system tools.
+Using a virtual environment creates an isolated space for your project’s dependencies, making setup safer and more portable on any operating system.

 **To use the script later:**